mipops/dvrescue/docs/_sections/troubleshooting.md

 <details markdown="1">

+Note that capture is not supported at this time in the GUI on windows/Linux/Ubuntu.
+In order to capture on Windows, you will need a dual boot of Windows/Ubuntu and you will need to use the CLI or dvcapture via vrecord.

+Check for your device in the command line with `dvrescue --list_devices` and in vrecord with `vrecord -e`, selecting the “DV” tab.
+If the device is detected there, you should be able to capture.

+Some versions of Ubuntu might need permissions to be edited to allow DVRescue access.
+See <a href="https://github.com/mipops/dvrescue/issues/514" target="_blank">this issue</a> on the project page for a possible solution.

 At this time, DVRescue offers limited support for non-OSX systems, although we hope to expand in the future.
 If you are using Windows, Linux, or Ubuntu and DVRescue still isn’t able to interact with your DV deck, or if you have any other trouble with the software, you may need to do some research in order to troubleshoot.

-Some versions of Ubuntu might need permissions to be edited to allow DVRescue access.
-See <a href="https://github.com/mipops/dvrescue/issues/514" target="_blank">this issue</a> on the project page for a possible solution.

-If you suspect a hardware rather than a software issue, review the Failed Component troubleshooting section for general advice.
-Also peruse the <a href="https://github.com/mipops/dvrescue/issues" target="_blank">GitHub Issues page</a> for any discussions that might relate to your issue.
+You can start by perusing the <a href="https://github.com/mipops/dvrescue/issues" target="_blank">GitHub Issues page</a> for any discussions that might relate to your issue.
+Search "windows," "ubuntu" or other keywords as appropriate to locate relevate issues.

 </details>
 &nbsp;